JesusTheHun/lisk-bike/README.md

 docker-compose up -d nodejs
 ````

-For the other run you just have to use your classic `docker-compose up` and `docker-compose stop`
+For the other run you just have to use your classic `docker-compose start` and `docker-compose stop`

 ### Create some data